Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • pain inside the urethra, especially in its initial part at the head of the penis or labia,

-• discharge from the urethral canal in the morning, abundant, mucous or purulent,
+• discharge from the urethral canal in the morning is abundant, mucous or purulent in nature,

-In men, in the morning, there may be difficulty urinating due to sticking of the lips in the area of the head of the penis, there is a pronounced redness of the exit from the opening of the urethra.
-As a variant of the course of urethritis in men, there may be only discomfort during urination, with a feeling of sand or broken glass along the urethra.
+In the morning, men may experience difficulty urinating due to the sticking of the sponges in the area of the head of the penis, and there is pronounced redness in the area of the exit from the urethral opening.
+As a variant of the course of urethritis, men may only have unpleasant sensations during urination, with a feeling of sand or broken glass along the urethra.

-Usually, urethritis is limited to local manifestations, there is no fever, malaise and weakness, which is why patients often practice self-medication without consulting a specialist.
+Typically, urethritis is limited to local manifestations; fever, malaise and weakness do not occur, which is why patients often practice self-medication without turning to specialists.

 Diagnostics

-Urologists are engaged in the diagnosis and treatment of urethritis.
-It is necessary to conduct an examination and collection of smears from the urethra, conduct a general analysis of urine and urine culture for flora, with the determination of their sensitivity to antibiotics.
+Urologists diagnose and treat urethritis.
+It is necessary to conduct an examination and take smears from the urethra, general analysis urine and urine culture for flora, determining their sensitivity to antibiotics.

-Additionally, an ultrasound examination of the bladder and kidneys is prescribed, and in men also the prostate to exclude the transition of infection to these organs.
+Additionally, an ultrasound examination of the bladder and kidneys, and in men also of the prostate, is prescribed to exclude the spread of infection to these organs.

-The mainstay of treatment for urethritis in both men and women is antimicrobial therapy.
+The basis of treatment for urethritis in both men and women is antimicrobial therapy.

-The antibiotic is selected taking into account the alleged nature of the infection, with correction based on the results of cultures - usually this
+The antibiotic is selected taking into account the expected nature of the infection, with correction based on culture results - usually

 • sulfonamides,